-I immediately shrugged it off as another brain fart, but for some reason the thought didn’t want to leave.
+I immediately shrugged it off, but for some reason the thought didn’t want to leave.
 I didn’t want to seem insane, so I kept the thought to myself.

 The thought got worse.
 Every time I questioned it, it cemented itself deep into my consciousness and it was now the only thing I could think of.

 These thoughts are more common than we think